hkzlab/ROsiM/README.md

 ### Caveat Emptor!

-I have currently built and tested revision 1.0 of this board, revision 1.1 onward are work in progress and as of yet untested and unbuilt.
-I will update this notice once a new design gets tested.
+I have currently built and tested revision 1.0 of this board.
+Revision 1.3 is now under test, the following fixes must be implemented to make it usable:

+- Wire the VCCIO pad from FT232RL to VCC and do NOT short it to 3.3v.
+This is already fixed in board rev. 1.4

 ## Board